 He was Class President and has maintained top marks in spite of periodic struggles with illness.
 Jallah is a committed, hard-working and diligent student and has received high commendation from the Director of Nursing…

 “Jallah Tutu joined our institution in September, 2011 and is presently a third year student.
 Jallah is respectful, hardworking, dedicated and studious.
 His cumulative GPA is 3.04.
 He has leadership ability and is the Prefect for his class.
 Helping him to continue his education will be of no regret to you.”

 Director of Nursing at Mother Patern College of Health Sciences

-Jallah graduated from the 2-year BSc For Physician Assistant this past August (2016) with the highest GPA in the entire Polytechnic, graduating with the highest honor, Summa Cum Laude.
+Jallah continued his nursing and medical education and graduated from the 2-year BSc for Physician Assistant with the highest GPA in the entire Polytechnic, graduating with the highest honor, Summa Cum Laude.
 He also received a special certificate for his outstanding leadership over the five years of schooling he received at Mother Patern College of Health Sciences, one of the finest colleges in Western Africa.

 View a video taken in 2010 when we met Jallah, Mercy and trokon for the first time on the camp in Ghana.